 Surgical options for meniscus tears include:

-• Partial meniscectomy.
-The torn section of cartilage is removed.
+- Partial meniscectomy.
+The torn section of meniscus is removed.

-• Meniscus transplant.
-This is the rarest form of surgery for a meniscus tear and involves replacing a damaged meniscus with that from a donor.
+- Meniscus transplant.
+This involves replacing a damaged meniscus with that from a donor.

 Consult your orthopaedic doctor to determine which meniscus tears treatment is right for you based on your injury and general health status.